BEST EXPERIENCES OF MEXICAN CULTURE

 Home, Culture & Identity!
 Dive in!

-Mexico is a federation of 31 states in a territory that stretches from the Gulf of Mexico and the Caribbean Sea in the east to the Pacific Ocean to the west.
+Mexico is a federation of 31 states in a territory that stretches from the Gulf of Mexico and the Caribbean Sea in the east to the Pacific Ocean to the west—so Mexican culture is hugely diverse and multi-facted.
 One of the world's seven "cradles of civilization," Mexico's was home to many advanced Mesoamerican civilizations, such as the Olmec, Toltec, Zapotec, Mayan and Aztec; the country's Pre-Colombian history dates to 8,000 B.C.
-Visits to historical sites are not the only way to appreciate indigenous culture; many communities have preserved their ancient traditions and way of life.
+Visits to historical sites are not the only way to appreciate the cultures of the indigenous people of Mexico; many communities have preserved their ancient traditions and way of life.

-Mexico's indigenous were conquered by the Spanish in the early 16th century; their colonial reign lasted for 300 years, until the Mexican War of Independence in the early 19th century.
+The indigenous people of Mexico were conquered by the Spanish in the early 16th century; their colonial reign lasted for 300 years, until the Mexican War of Independence in the early 19th century.
 A legacy of "New Spain" is the rich Spanish Colonial architecture; Mexico has 29 sites on UNESCO's World Heritage list.

 The Yucatan Peninsula in southeastern Mexico is home to three Mexican states: Campeche, Quintana Roo and Yucatan.
 The isthmus separates the Gulf of Mexico from the Caribbean Sea and is made almost entirely of limestone, a geological landscape that has created more than 6,000 cenotes.
 These mysterious azure pools had spiritual significance for the ancient Maya, and get their name from Yucatec Maya word ts'onot, which refers to any location with accessible groundwater.